microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 The dsPIC33CK512MPT608 Provision Prototyping code example shows how to configure the CryptoAuthentication Library (CAL) to enable prototype provisioning within Trust Platform Design Suite (TPDS).

+The dsPIC33CK512MPT608 device, also known as Octans+, is a system in package.
+This means that the dsPIC device and a Trust Anchor [TA100](https://www.microchip.com/ta100) are in the same package.
+The two are connected internally over a SPI bus.

 ## Related Documentation

 - [MCC Melody CryptoAuthenticaton Library Release Notes](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.CAL.RELEASENOTES&version=latest&redirect=true)